Skip to main content

 Customize or override built-in extensions

-Previously you would customize the application route, components, apis, sidebar, etc. through the code in App.tsx.
-Now we want you to write less code and install more extensions to customize your Backstage instance.
-See here which types of extensions are available for you to customize your application.
+Previously you would customize the application routes, components, apis, sidebar, etc. through the code in App.tsx.
+Now we want to allow the same thing to be achieved while writing less code and instead installing more extensions to customize your Backstage instance.
+See the extension blueprints section for a list of common extension kinds that are available for you to customize and extend your application.

 Use code to customize the app at a more granular level